Krupuk kulit: History

 Krupuk rambak or krupuk made from cow or buffalo skin, is the oldest-mentioned krupuk variant in ancient Java.
 According to a culinary historian, krupuk has been around in Java since the 9th or 10th century, written on the Batu Pura inscription as krupuk rambak, which still exists today in Javanese cuisine, usually in krechek, a spicy stew.

 Serving

 Krupuk kulit is often served as a crispy snack to accompany main meals.
-In Padang restaurants they are often offered as a side dish for nasi padang or sate padang, and often served with kuah gulai seasoning.
-In Java, krupuk kulit is the essential ingredients for krechek, a krupuk kulit dish in spicy coconut milk stew.
+In Padang restaurants, they are often offered as a side dish for nasi padang or sate padang, and often served with kuah gulai seasoning.
+In Java, krupuk kulit is the essential ingredient for krechek, a krupuk kulit dish in spicy coconut milk stew.

 Variations

 Most of krupuk kulit sold in Indonesia are made from cattle skin, either cow or water buffalo (kerbau).
 However, in some areas with large non-Muslim populations such as Bali, Batak lands, and some Chinatowns in Medan and other cities, pork skin krupuk kulit is also available.
 Compared to common cow skin crackers, kerupuk kulit babi (pork rinds) have a lighter colour and crumble more easily.
-There is also a variant which uses frog skin as krupuk kulit kodok.
+There is also a variant that uses frog skin as krupuk kulit kodok.